Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Use technology to give yourself a wide margin of safety:

 Always have your hat and gloves ready in an outside pocket of your backpack or jacket, and whip them on whenever you take a break from forward motion.

 It's easier to stay warm than it is to get warm.

 These 7 habits make all the difference!

-Your mental approach to winter hiking needs to be adjusted in terms of navigation, distance, elevation gain and pacing.
+The way you think about winter hiking needs to be adjusted from your default summer settings, in terms of navigation, distance, elevation gain and pacing.